enzo-project/enzo-e/doc/source/devel/cmake_primer.rst

 How are CMake Projects Configured?
 ==================================

-CMake makes use of an interpretted scripting language that is typically found in ``CMakeLists.txt`` text files that are distributed in different directories throughout the project's repository.
+CMake makes use of an interpreted scripting language that is typically found in ``CMakeLists.txt`` text files that are distributed in different directories throughout the project's repository.
 The primary ``CMakeLists.txt`` file is found in Enzo-E's root directory.

 The scripting language supports many features that include variables, arrays, functions/macros, loops, importing from other files, etc.